-Words or names can cut; they can sting; they can bruise and make one bleed, just not in the conventional sense such as physical objects that are wielded as weapons and used to physically strike someone and cause pain or injury.
+Words or names can cut; they can sting; they can bruise and make one bleed, just not in the physical sense.
+But the damage can be just as severe, and long lasting, as that caused by objects that are wielded as weapons and used to physically strike someone and cause pain or injury.

-In a sense, from the time we are little, we are taught that physically striking another person is wrong because we can hurt them.
-But we are free to say whatever we want because words are just air and can cause no harm.
+From the time we are little, we are taught that physically striking another person is wrong because we can hurt them.
+But with the seemingly innocent words in that rhyme, we send the message that we are free to say whatever we want because words are just air and can cause no harm.

 We were taught – and we teach – to toughen our skins, rather than soften our tongues.